-- The Company will respond appropriately to the risks and opportunities that future climate change will bring to its business activities and strive to enhance its corporate value. - By referring to the 1.5°C scenario along with the 2°C scenario, the Company has grasped the impacts on its business activities and assessed quantitative financial impacts in part in its Integrated Report 2023.
+- The Company will respond appropriately to the risks and opportunities that future climate change will bring to its business activities and strive to enhance its corporate value. - By referring to the 1.5°C scenario along with the 2°C scenario, the Company has grasped the impacts on its business activities and assessed quantitative(Introduction of carbon pricing and amount of impacts of typhoon damages) financial impacts in part in its Integrated Report 2023.